Hessel Observer Framework

 Condensed CV

 I am a Ph.D. in Computer Science from Uppsala University (2007).
 Prior to Ph.D. studies, I have been a Developer and a Technical Project Manager at ISD Datasystem AB (1994-2000), and a Consultant at Ericsson (2000-2001).
 My Master thesis "Timing analysis of an SDL subset in Uppaal" got an honorable mentioning by the SNART board.
 At Uppsala University I worked with Model-Based Testing and developed the UPPAAL CoVer tool with UPPAAL as a starting point.
 I have taught project methodology during my years at Uppsala University, and I am now a Certified SCRUM master.
 I joined ENEA 2007 as a tool developer for ENEA Optima, an Eclipse based tool for system debugging.
 I also worked as a Process Developer in combination with research in the model-based testing area.
-Now I work as a Software Architect at Xware AB, developing the xTrade Alarm Server.
-I am also part time in Hi5's Mobility project at Mälardalen University.
-Since 2010 I am a member of the technical committe of QA and Test
+Now I am on leave from a Software Architect position at Xware AB.
+During 2011 I worked part time in Hi5's Mobility project at Mälardalen University.
+I currently work as a postdoc researcher at CRIM in the Distributed Systems Analysis team.

 Publications